mozman/ezdxf/docs/source/entities.rst

 .. class:: Point(GraphicEntity)

    A point at location *point*, *dxftype* is ``POINT``.
-   No factory function for creating points until someone need it.
+   Create points in layouts and blocks by factory function :meth:`~Layout.add_point`.

 =========== ======= ===========
 DXFAttr     Version Description
 =========== ======= ===========
-point       R12     location of the point (2D/3D Point)
+location    R12     location of the point (2D/3D Point)
 =========== ======= ===========

 Circle